Is a Remembrance Service Appropriate?

 A final resting place for cremated remains can be provided by various means.
 The family may choose from a full selection of urns for permanent containment of the cremated remains.
 The urns may be placed in a columbarium, which is a building or structure where single niche space or family units may be selected.
 Niches are recessed compartments enclosed by either glass protecting the engraved urn or ornamental fronts upon which the name and dates are engraved.
-Of course, family lots may be used and cemeteries often permit the internment of more than one person in an adult space if cremation has occurred.
-In some cemeteries there are also specially designed areas for this purpose, which are called urn gardens.
+Of course, family lots may be used, and cemeteries often permit the internment of more than one person in an adult space if cremation has occurred.
+In some cemeteries there are also specially designed areas for this purpose; these are called urn gardens.

 How does the cost of cremation compare with burial or entombment?

 The basic charge for just cremation is somewhat less than traditional burial.
 However, with so many items of service available both in the funeral service before and in the mode of disposition after, it’s not possible to make an accurate comparison.
 Again, the family has the option to select as much or as little as it so chooses.

 Is a funeral director necessary?